 Securities borrowed and securities loaned transactions are recorded at the contract value of cash collateral advanced or received, plus accrued interest.
 Contract values approximate fair value as they are subject to daily repricing.
-If recorded at fair value under ASC 820, Securities borrowed and securities loaned would be reported within either Level 1 or Level 2.
-Refer to Note 6 "Financial Instruments" for Level 1 and Level 2 classification.
+If recorded at fair value under ASC 820, Securities borrowed and securities loaned would be reported within Level 2.
+Refer to Note 6 "Financial Instruments" for Level 2 classification.
 Collateral in the form of cash is exchanged for securities borrowed, and is received for securities loaned, based on the approximate fair value of the related securities.
 The cash collateral is adjusted daily to reflect changes in the current value of the underlying securities.